ecrocombe/DayZ-Central-Economy/README.md

 events.xml | files/db/ | Events that spawn vehicles, wrecks, helis, animals, etc
 globals.xml | files/db/ | Settings like login timer, max zombies etc.
 types.xml | files/db/ | The loot table
-cfgspawnabletypes.xml | files/ | Attachments and cargo of items from the loot table. cfgeventspawns.xml | files/ | Locations where events spawn mapgroupproto.xml | files/ | Whatever object your event spawns, this file is referenced for the relative loot spawn locations and types of loot
+cfgEconomyCore.xml | files/ | Used to configure classes included in the central economy, persistence backups, infected dynamic zones, CE logging and updaters. cfgspawnabletypes.xml | files/ | Attachments and cargo of items from the loot table. cfgeventspawns.xml | files/ | Locations where events spawn mapgroupproto.xml | files/ | Whatever object your event spawns, this file is referenced for the relative loot spawn locations and types of loot